MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ Hello World │
     =#

-Consider another query, `Twos`, created by applying `Lift` to a vector having two values, `"One"` and `"Two"`.
-When we query `void` with `Twos` query we get two outputs.
+Consider another query, `Twos`, constructed by lifting a vector having two elements, `"one"` and `"two"`.
+When we query `void` with `Twos`, a knot with two elements is produced.

-    Twos = Lift(["One","Two"])
+    Twos = Lift(["one","two"])

     void[Twos]
     #=>
       │ It  │
     ──┼─────┼
-    1 │ One │
+    1 │ one │
-    2 │ Two │
+    2 │ two │
     =#

-In the context of a query invocation, `Lift` syntax can often be removed, permitting us to write queries more informally:
+So that we may write queries more ergonomically, scalar and vector values are automatically lifted to these constant queries.

     void["Howdy!"]
     #=>